isabella232/lvfs-website-archived/docs/source/apply.rst

   for distribution to end users.
   <vendor> gives the LVFS explicit permission to redistribute the
-  unmodified firmware binary however required without additional restrictions, and permits the LVFS service to analyse the firmware package for any purpose.
+  unmodified firmware binary however required without additional restrictions, and permits the LVFS service to analyze the firmware package for any purpose.
   <signature>, <date>, <title>*